dmidlo/histdata.com-tools/docs/empirical-motif-generation-contracts.md

 the historical anchors at progress zero and one, and adjacent fragments meet on the same anchor bridge instead of accumulating translation jumps.

 Target price precision is applied after transformation.
+Rounded internal events preserve the selected fragment's bid-only, ask-only, both-mark, or unchanged transition when the quote domain permits it; the last event of a transform remains on the common linear seam.
 Every candidate is then checked for finite, positive bid/ask values and non-negative spread.
 One invalid transformed quote refuses the complete anchor interval; version one does not silently clip, swap, or partially retain an unsafe path.